Winners for the Regional Press Awards will be announced in a virtual ceremony on 16 September.

 To celebrate the sterling campaigns produced across regional and local journalism, entries for the Campaign of the Year categories will also be included in the Making a Difference ~ People’s Choice public vote organised by the NMA, and announced as part of Journalism Matters later in the year.

-The Regional Press Awards are made possible due the support of headline sponsor Facebook Journalism Project, and Camelot which has supported the Society since 2001.
-With thanks to Amazon, HoldTheFrontPage and Journalists’ Charity.
+The Regional Press Awards are made possible due the support of headline sponsor Facebook Journalism Project, and Camelot which has been a supporter since 2001.
+With thanks to Google News Initiative, Amazon, HoldTheFrontPage and Journalists’ Charity.